-- Continue to strengthen reentry initiatives that foster a seamless transition from prison to parole and probation under community supervision. - Seek additional innovative gender specific programs and services for the female population. - Continue to promote family reunification programs for incarcerated mothers and their children by utilizing a family focused concept. - Expand the gender specific caseload pilot project for females on probation and/or parole and strengthen community resources for women inmates and staff. - Continue providing gender responsive training for all staff.
+- Continue to strengthen reentry initiatives that foster a seamless transition from prison to parole and probation under community supervision. - Seek additional innovative gender specific programs and services for the female population. - Continue to promote family reunification programs for incarcerated mothers and their children by utilizing a family focused concept. - Expand the gender specific caseload pilot project for females on probation and/or parole and strengthen community resources for female inmates and staff through the utilization of a gender-specific Probation and Parole Officer in each Region of the State. - Continue providing gender responsive training for all staff.
 Implement recommendations from House Memorial 3 Task Force, as outlined in their report to NMCD's Cabinet Secretary.